UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson06/assignment.rst

 #.
 Take an instructor provided module and identify the bottlenecks.
 #.
 Rewrite the module to improve performance.
 Provide evidence to demonstrate
    the improvement.
 #.
-Asses and compare the performance of adding 100 records to the product and
+Assess and compare the performance of adding 100 records to the product and
    customer databases, and reading 100 records from these databases.

 .. todo::